 What is Virtual CFO: Coverage, Benefits, and Costs

 Have you ever wondered what is Virtual CFO?
-As you start a business, you need to learn how to balance your finances as well as drive and reach your business goals.
-Most CEOs would agree that operating both finance and business needs isn’t easy.
-As a result, your earnings start to multiply, along with the challenges of managing cash flow and paying corporate taxes.
+As you start a business, you must learn how to balance your finances and drive and reach your business goals.
+Most CEOs agree that operating finance and business needs aren’t easy.
+As a result, your earnings multiply, along with the challenges of managing cash flow and paying corporate taxes.

-The job of a bookkeeper is only limited to recording your business’ transactions and creating financial statements for you to interpret.
-These reports are important to measure your historical financial data and incorporate it into the business KPIs.
+The job of a bookkeeper is only limited to recording your business transactions and creating financial statements for you to interpret.
+These reports are essential to measure and incorporate your historical financial data into the business KPIs.

-However, analyzing and interpreting the revenue reports can be tricky, especially if you’re flipping through pages of balance sheets and income statements.
-If you’re having a difficult time interpreting your business’s revenue reports, an outsourced CFO can help.
+However, analyzing and interpreting the revenue reports can be tricky, especially if you’re flipping through balance sheets and income statement pages.
+If you’re having difficulty interpreting your business’s revenue reports, an outsourced CFO can help.
 But what is Virtual CFO, and why does your business need one?

 Small and big companies struggle financially because of mismanagement.
-If you’re a startup or small company, a virtual CFO may be the right person to seek.
+A virtual CFO may be the right person to seek if you’re a startup or small company.
 But how do you start?
-As the saying goes “Finance begins where accounting ends”.
+As the saying goes, “Finance begins where accounting ends.”

-A CFO is a financial consultant who produces detailed reports on financial insights.
-They create economic scenarios using benchmarks and revenue models.
-With the summarized reports, you and your CFO can find solutions on how to manage your business needs consistently.
+A virtual chief financial officer is a financial consultant who produces detailed reports on financial insights.
+They create scenarios using benchmarks and revenue models.
+With the summarized reports, you and your CFO can consistently find solutions for managing your business needs.

-Meanwhile, a VCFO offers the same services while working remotely through phone and video calls and mostly is a part-time role.
+Meanwhile, a VCFO has the same service offerings while working remotely through phone and video calls and mostly is a part-time role.
 These CFOs are frequently seen working with small businesses and startups.

 Virtual CFO benefits are many-fold, especially since the COVID-19 pandemic hit.
 One of the top priorities of CFOs to date is risk management.
 With digital transformation, CFOs and finance play a significant role in utilizing technology to suggest improvements in the business world.
 These improvements create a driving force to increase efficiency and growth.

-A CFO gathers accurate and relevant financial data to execute the best business decisions for the company.
-To put it simply, a CFO works with your accounting team, to ensure that you get the right reports relevant for decision making.
-While an accountant creates income statements and balance sheets, the CFO will interpret the data and make recommendations to improve your business.
+A CFO gathers accurate and relevant financial data to execute the best business decisions in the areas of financial planning, cash flow forecasting and cloud accounting.
+Simply put, a CFO works with your accounting team to ensure you get the correct information for decision-making.
+An accountant creates income statements and balance sheets, and the CFO interprets the data and recommends improvements to your business.

 - Are you reaching your business goals?